cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 Just like when we added our query, we had access to the `data` prop, when composing a new mutation we receive a `mutate` prop.
 This prop is a function that we can invoke to trigger our mutation.

 Often we have multiple mutations on a single React component.
 Our `graphql` HOC has a second options paramater, where we can give our mutation a name.
-Doing so allows us call `this.props.customerUpdateMutation()` to trigger our mutation.
+Doing so allows us to call `this.props.customerUpdateMutation()` to trigger our mutation.

 ```ts
 export default compose<Props>(